All-terrain vehicle: Studies and protective equipment

 Many common injuries can be prevented with the use of proper protective equipment.
 Most ATV manufacturers recommend at least a suitable DOT-approved helmet, protective eyewear, gloves and suitable riding boots for all riding conditions.
 Sport or aggressive riders, or riders on challenging terrain (such as those rock crawling or hillclimbing), may opt for a motocross-style chest protector and knee/shin guards for further protection.
-Proper tires (suited to a particular terrain) can also play a vital role in preventing injuries.
+Use of tires suited to a particular terrain can also play a vital role in preventing injuries.
 Fatal accidents typically occur when the vehicle rolls over.
+Wearing a helmet can reduce the risk of death by 42% and the risk of nonfatal head injury by 64%.

 United States

-In the United States, statistics released by the Consumer Product Safety Commission (CPSC) show that in 2005, there were an estimated 136,700 injuries associated with ATVs treated in US hospital emergency rooms.
-In 2004, the latest year for which estimates are available, 767 people died in ATV-associated incidents.
-According to statistics released by CPSC, the risk of injury in 2005 was 171.5 injuries per 10,000 four-wheel ATVs in use.
-The risk of death in 2004 was 1.1 deaths per 10,000 four-wheelers in use.
+In the United States, statistics released by the Consumer Product Safety Commission (CPSC) show that in 2016-2020, an estimated 526,900 emergency department treated injuries were associated with off-highway vehicles (an annual average of 105,400), and up to half of these injuries involved children and youth under age 25.
+From 2016 to 2018, 1591 people died in ATV-associated incidents, with 28% involving children and youth under age 25.
 Focus has shifted to machine size balanced with the usage of ATVs categorized by age ranges and engine displacements—in line with the consent decrees.
 ATVs are mandated to bear a label from the manufacturer stating that the use of machines greater than 90 cc by riders under the age of 12 is prohibited.
 This is a 'manufacturer/CPSC recommendation' and not necessarily state law.

-The American Academy of Pediatrics and the CPSC recommended that no children under the age of 16 should ride ATVs.
-A Canadian study stated that "associated injury patterns, severity, and costs to the healthcare system" of pediatric injuries associated to ATVs resemble those caused by motor vehicles, and that public policies should reflect this fact.
+The American Academy of Pediatrics and the CPSC recommended that children under the age of 16 should not ride ATVs.
+In the United States, about 40,000 children under age 16 are treated in emergency departments for ATV-related injuries each year.
+A Canadian study stated that "associated injury patterns, severity, and costs to the healthcare system" of pediatric injuries associated to ATVs resemble those caused by motor vehicles, and that public policies should reflect this.
 Helmets are underutilized and result in Glasgow Coma Scale scores in children presenting from ATV accidents being similar to those in motorcycle accidents.